rwblokzijl/stablecoin-survey/paper.md

 ---
-title: |
-    | A Survey of Techniques for Cryptocurrency Pegging, Financial Derivatives and Price Stabilisation on the Blockchain
+title: A Survey of Techniques for Price Stabilisation of Cryptocurrencies
 date: \today
 author:
   - name: Robert Wessel Blokzijl